pyroscope/rtorrent-ps/docs/DebianInstallFromSource.md

 The following shows installation instructions for a working rTorrent instance in combination with PyroScope **from scratch**, on Debian and most Debian-derived distros.
+Note that the [pimp-my-box](https://github.com/pyroscope/pimp-my-box) project does all this automatically for you, and is the tested and maintained way of installation — this page is a reference of the core installation steps and not really maintained any more (if you run into problems, join the freenode IRC channel for help).

 While the package names and the use of `apt-get` are somewhat dependant on Debian, the _Preparatory steps_ commands which are executed under `root` are similar for other distributions, and the compilation instructions should